-Fat injections are performed when more volume is desired in a part of the body, such as the face, breasts or buttocks.
+Fat injections are performed when more volume is desired in a part of the body, such as the face, breasts, or buttocks.
 The patient’s own fat cells are removed from undesirable areas like the hips, abdomen, and thighs and transferred to areas where a fuller appearance is desired.
 Fat injections are often a solution for individuals that have developed postoperative contour irregularities and scarring.
 Although not all of the fat that is grafted will survive in its location, significant portions of the fat cells do live, allowing for noticeable changes in tissue volume.

 Fat injections have been performed historically since the late 19th century, however only in the last thirty years has this procedure been improved to increase the longevity of the results.
-It was not until the 1990s when world-renowned plastic surgeon, Dr. Sydney Coleman published standardized techniques for fat extraction, processing and injection.
-In the last two decades liposuction contouring and fat grafting have become on of the more commonly performed procedures in cosmetic plastic surgery.
+It was not until the 1990s when world-renowned plastic surgeon, Dr. Sydney Coleman, published standardized techniques for fat extraction, processing and injection.
+In the last two decades liposuction contouring and fat grafting have become one of the more commonly performed procedures in cosmetic plastic surgery.

-Fat injections are a great natural, safe and longer lasting alternative to dermal filler injections.
+Fat injections are a natural, safer, and longer lasting alternative to dermal filler injections.
 Typically fillers need to be repeated every 6-12 months, whereas fat injections can last a patient for years to come.
 In the long run fat transfer may prove to be a more cost-effective means of achieving desired facial and body enhancements.

-- Softer, fuller and smoother appearance of fat injected areas
+- Softer, fuller, and smoother appearance of fat injected areas

-- Enhanced curvatures when used for buttock, hips and breast regions
+- Enhanced curvatures when used for buttock, hips, and breast regions

 - Restored facial volume where it has been lost and overall more youthful appearance

 |What is the pain level after the surgery?||Minimal discomfort|